pelixpng/PastVuApp/README.md

 ![A blue star in a pink circle](img/logo.png)

-This app implements the [PastVu website](https://pastvu.com/) in form of an application.
+This application is an implementation of the [PastVu website](https://pastvu.com/)in the form of a mobile app.

-It's written in ReactNative and TypeScript + Expo, so it's intended to be cross-platform (it can run on both Android and iOS).
+It has been developed using ReactNative, TypeScript, and Expo, making it compatible with both Android and iOS platforms.

-The iOS version has not been implemented nor tested yet.
+The iOS version of the app has not been implemented or tested yet.